Earn up to $1,000 with our referral program!

 Cross selling – or maximizing your book of business by trying to sell additional products to your existing customers – is a crucial part of many agents’ sales strategies.
 For example, if you sell an auto policy to a customer, you might call them again six months later to see if they want to bundle it with a different type of policy.
 This tactic helps agents retain business because it’s harder for customers to cancel many policies vs. just one—you can see the benefits plainly.

 When a satisfied customer refers someone else to your business and that person becomes a client, that is called a referral.
+(This article is chock full of expert advice for building a referral network!)
 Referrals are generally an easy close, and the small cost involved in acquiring these leads makes them an incredible value.

 Cross-selling and referrals help agents retain customers, and there are really no disadvantages to using cross-selling and referrals to generate life insurance leads.
 However, most agents can’t run their businesses on these two types of leads alone – there typically just isn’t enough volume.
 This is why these agents (and probably you, too) have to look for other ways to get reliable life insurance leads.